On the relative Minimal Model Program for fourfolds in positive and mixed characteristic: Relative mmp

 \section{Relative mmp}

-Throughout this section, was assume that log resolutions of all log pairs with the underlying variety being birational to $X$ as below exist (and are given by a sequence of blow-ups along the non-snc locus).
-The assumption on the field being algebraically closed is necessary to invoke Bertini's theorem for strongly F-regular singularities.
+Throughout this section, we assume that log resolutions of all log pairs with the underlying variety being birational to $X$ as below exist (and are given by a sequence of blow-ups along the non-snc locus).
+The assumption on the field (in the positive characteristic case) being algebraically closed is necessary to invoke Bertini's theorem for strongly F-regular singularities.

 We start by proving the following base point free theorem.
-This result would follow easily if we knew the base point free theorem for slc threefolds.
+This result would follow easily from \cite{CT17} and \cite{witaszek2021relative} if we knew abundance for slc threefolds.